harehare/chick/README.md

 # Chick

-Chrome extension for full text bookmark and history search.
+Chrome extension for full text bookmarks and browsing history.

-Start search in google, bing or duckduckgo to start searching your bookmarks and history.
+Start search in google, other search engine or Press c, then space or tab, in the omnibox to start searching your bookmarks and browsing history.

 ![](chick.png)